smeier/checkout-kata/README.md

 ## About the project
 This is an implementation of the Kata [Back to the Checkout](http://codekata.com/kata/kata09-back-to-the-checkout/).
 The Checkout class calculates the total price of a number of items.
 In a normal supermarket, things are identified using Stock Keeping Units, or SKUs.
-In our store, we’ll use individual letters of the alphabet (A, B, C, and so on).
+In the following examples we’ll use individual letters of the alphabet (A, B, C, and so on) to keep them short.
 Our goods are priced individually.
 In addition, some items are multipriced: buy n of them, and they’ll cost you y cents.
 For example, item ‘A’ might cost 50 cents individually, but this week we have a special offer: buy three ‘A’s and they’ll cost you $1.30.
 For example this week's prices might be:

     Item   Unit      Special